Healthcare & Health Insurance in Ukraine

 Do you have anything more to add about local medical facilities in Ukraine?

 "Medical facilities and medical care in Ukraine are generally of a high quality.
 The country has a well-developed healthcare system, with a wide range of medical services available.
 Doctors and nurses are highly trained and experienced, and the quality of care is comparable to that of other European countries.
 Ukraine also has a number of modern hospitals and clinics, equipped with the latest medical technology.
-In addition, the cost of medical care in Ukraine is generally lower than in other European countries," remarked one member in Ukraine.
+In addition, the cost of medical care in Ukraine is generally lower than in other European countries," said a member in Ukraine.

 As a foreigner living in Ukraine, will I have access to public healthcare?
 What is it like?